joelchrono12/joelchrono12.ml/blog.md

         {% for post in month.items  %}
         <li class="post">
         <span class="p-name post-title"><a class="u-url" href="{{ post.url }}">{{ post.title }}</a></span>
+        {% if post.tags contains "book" or post.tags contains "book" or post.tags contains "game"%}
         <span class="post-tags">
         {% if post.tags contains "book" %}
         <a href="/tags/book">📖</a>